1-888-464-6772 inspections@insparisk.com Contact Command Network

 How Maryland's Elevator Inspection System Works

-Maryland operates a state-managed elevator program through the Department of Labor, Licensing and Regulation (DLLR).
-The state oversees the inspection schedule, and all elevator conveyances must be registered with DLLR.
-Inspections follow ASME A17.1, the national safety code for elevators.
+Maryland's elevator program is administered by the Maryland Department of Labor, Division of Labor and Industry (formerly DLLR).
+Every elevator conveyance must be registered with the Commissioner of Labor and Industry, and inspections follow ASME A17.1, the national safety code for elevators.

 What Must Be Registered & Inspected